GentleZhu/EGI/README.md

 # EGI
-Private repository for Ego-graph Information Maximization
+Officialrepository for Ego-graph Information Maximization

 ## Requirements
 Please use old version of DGL library (0.4.3) to run the original code.